Veterinary Emergency and Critical Care in Idaho

 WestVet offers Emergency Veterinary care 24 hours a day, 7 days a week, 365 days a year.
 If your pet is experiencing a medical emergency, please call 208.375.1600 or come directly to our animal hospital.

 Our team of veterinary emergency doctors and staff will provide your pet with medical care when your family veterinarian may not be available.

-Whether during the middle of the night, weekends, or holidays, our team of highly-trained emergency veterinarians, led by Dr. Dan Hume, a Board Certified Small Animal Criticalist, is here to help.
+Whether during the middle of the night, weekends, or holidays, our team of highly-trained emergency veterinarians and technicians, led by Dr. Dan Hume, Board Certified Small Animal Criticalist, is here to help.

 Contact your family veterinarian or come to the hospital immediately if you notice any of the following signs or symptoms in your pet:

 • Difficulty breathing, coughing or choking